-Even if we understand climate change to be a real threat, there are other biases that result in us tending to ignore climate change and carry on as normal.
+EVEN if we understand climate change to be a real threat, there are other biases that result in us tending to ignore climate change and carry on as normal.

-So even though we are no longer in 'cognitive' denial, we are in denial through our actions - carrying on with our more 'convenient lives' and assuming someone else will sort it.
+So even though we are no longer in 'cognitive' denial, we are in denial through our actions - carrying on with our more 'convenient lives'.
 It's natural for all of us to slip into convenience and familiarity from time to time, but the aim is to maintain awareness of progress towards sustainability.